theleadio/coronatracker/README.md

-# coronatracker
+# What is CoronaTracker
+CoronaTracker is a full-stack web app for the public to track the latest development of Coronavirus, including data, news, and social media.

 # Motivation
 Keep track of the development of Wuhan Corona virus.

-# What is CoronaTracker
-CoronaTracker is a full-stack web app for the public to track the latest development of Coronavirus, including data, news, and social media.

 # 2019-nCoV - World Health Organization
 Link: https://www.who.int/westernpacific/emergencies/novel-coronavirus